 A correct online attribution combining these three elements would read something like: 'Street market recording by the London Sound Survey, licensed under Creative Commons.'

 The other important part of the licence is that it permits use and redistribution of the recordings for non-commercial purposes only, without exception.

 It's very rewarding to learn of the sounds here cropping up in educational settings, music which is freely distributed, and much else.
-Let me you know what you do with them.
+Let me know what you do with them.

 I. M. Rawes, London

 That concludes the London Sound Survey About and Contact page.

 The London Sound Survey 2015.
 A Creative Commons Licence applies to all site content except where stated otherwise.